Income Tax for Businessmen in India: Tax Slabs, Deductions and ITR Filing

 Audit report for taxpayers with income exceeding prescribed limitsForm 3CB: Audit Report of AccountsForm 3CD: Statement of ParticularsMandatory for businesses requiring a statutory audit

-Form 15GResident taxpayers (Individuals below 60 years, HUFs, other persons excluding companies & firms)Declaration to avoid TDS deduction on interest income if total income is below the exemption limitCommonly submitted to banks for FD, RD, and savings account interest
+Form 15GResident taxpayers (Individuals below 60 years, HUFs, other persons excluding companies & firms)Declaration to avoid TDS deduction on interest income if the total income is below the exemption limitCommonly submitted to banks for FD, RD, and savings account interest

-Form 15HResident individuals aged 60 years or aboveDeclaration to avoid TDS deduction on interest income if total income is below the taxable limitCommonly submitted to banks for FD, RD, and savings account interest by senior citizens
+Form 15HResident individuals aged 60 years or aboveDeclaration to avoid TDS deduction on interest income if the total income is below the taxable limitCommonly submitted to banks for FD, RD, and savings account interest by senior citizens

 Form 3CEBTaxpayers involved in international or specified domestic transactionsEnsures compliance with transfer pricing regulationsMandatory CA report under Section 92EDeadline: At least one month before ITR filing due date under Section 139(1)Details of all international and specified domestic transactions